alttch/eva3/doc/lm/macros.rst

 Locking features
 ----------------

-These functions implement internal locking which may be used i.e. to block other macros to run until the current one is finished.
+These functions implement internal locking which may be used e.g. to block other macros to run until the current one is finished.

 .. _m_lock: